• Skip to primary navigation

 • I like to chop ⅓ of the prawns into tiny bits, to make the sauce richer.

 • Cook the pasta al dente.
-Al dente means the pasta has still a firm bite when you drain it, usually 2-3 minutes before the cooking time set on your package instructions.
+Al dente means the pasta still has a firm bite when you drain it.

 • When you add the pasta into the skillet and sauté it together with the prawns, a little starch from the pasta is released and creates an embracing creamy sauce, so don't skip this step.

 • Always keep ½ a glass of pasta cooking water at hand.
-If the pasta gets too dry while you sauté it, adding the reserved water to make it creamy again.
+If the pasta gets too dry while you sauté it, add the pasta water to make it creamy again.

 • White wine is optional, you can add a splash for extra flavor, but it's really not necessary in this kind of recipe.